xmindltd/xmind-sdk-js/README.md

 #### .cids() => {$cid: $title}

-That will return all added components which is not included `note` or `marker`.
+That will return all added components.

 #### .add(options) => Topic